 Final Steps Before Energizing Your Solar System

-Before your solar setup can flip the switch and start pumping out power, there’s one last round of must-dos.
+Before your solar setup can actually flip the switch and start pumping out power, there’s one last round of must-dos.
 Safety checks.
 System tests.
-All the behind-the-scenes stuff that makes sure everything’s wired right, working smoothly, and ready to go.
-It’s not the flashy part—but it’s what makes sure your system turns on safely and actually does what it’s supposed to.
+All the crucial, behind-the-scenes stuff that makes sure everything’s wired right, working smoothly, and truly ready to go.
+It’s definitely not the flashy part—but it’s the part that makes sure your system turns on safely and actually does what it’s supposed to for decades.

 The Importance of Compliance and Safety

 When it comes to turning on your solar system, the electrical codes are not optional.
-An inspector will come out to make sure everything lines up with the rules and matches what the manufacturer requires.
-That means checking the inverters, the meters, and all the wiring—especially for systems tied to the grid.
-Safety is the bottom line here.
-It protects not just the homeowner but also the utility workers who may need to deal with the system down the road.
+An inspector will come out to make sure everything lines up perfectly with the rules and matches what the manufacturer requires.
+That means carefully checking the inverters, the meters, and all the wiring—especially for systems tied to the grid.
+Safety is the rock-solid bottom line here.
+It protects not just the homeowner and their property, but also the utility workers who may need to deal with the system down the road.

 Putting in and connecting the inverter